Editor Article Writer

 Being water-soluble, vitamin C once consumed gets transported to various tissues via body fluids and gets excreted out through the kidneys.
-Also known as Ascorbic acid, this vitamin is not stored within the body.
-However, your body does not require excess quantities of this vitamin unless you’re feeling sick.
+Also known as Ascorbic Acid, this vitamin is not stored within the body.
+However, your body does not require excessive quantities of this vitamin unless you’re feeling sick.

 4. Vitamin D

 Vitamin D is a group of biologically active substances, which are formed under the action of ultraviolet rays in the skin and enter the human body with food.
 Vitamin D is an essential fat-soluble vitamin which is mainly absorbed through the skin and stored within the body’s adipose (fat) tissue.
 An increase in the need for vitamin D is facilitated by a lack of ultraviolet radiation, naturally dark skin, old age, vegetarianism and adherence to low-fat diets, indigestion, pregnancy and lactation, a period of intensive growth and development.
 These people need additional vitamin D.

 Vitamin E is a fat-soluble vitamin that is mostly stored within the liver and fatty tissues.
 It is not produced naturally by the body and tends to get accumulated upon consumption, which increases the possibility of excess.

 Essential Vitamins: Benefits and Caveats

 If you often wonder why you are anemic, confused or depressed, the simple answer may be that you are vitamin B6 deficient!
 This vitamin helps to boost the immune system and maintain nervous system function.
 A deficiency of vitamin B6 can also result in dermatitis, convulsions and can leave individuals at a greater risk of developing heart disease later in life.
 However, an excess of vitamin B6 can result in severe nerve damage.